absent42/Aqara-Wall-Outlet-H2-UK/README.md

 # Aqara-Wall-Outlet-H2-UK
 Zigbee2MQTT external converter for Aqara Wall Outlet H2 UK

-**Dual UBC-C model only currently supported, ZigbeModel for single USB-C version not known**

 ## Installation

 In Zigbee2MQTT go to **settings** → **dev console** → **external converters**, create a new converter named **aeu002.mjs** and paste in the contents of the file.
 Click save then restart Zigbee2MQTT via **settings** → **tools**